-Visit the Ashland Book and Author Festival website for a list of authors, activities, and schedules.
-Specific questions can be submitted to email@example.com.
+Visit the Ashland Literary Festival website for a list of authors, activities, and schedules.
+Specific questions can be submitted to email@example.com

 The library coffee shop, located on the first floor of the building, offers a variety of sandwiches, salads, pastries, bottled beverages, espresso, and more.

 There are many ways you can support our program.
-Money donations can be made by check or through secure online transactions (see our website).
+Money donations can be made by check payable to our parent organization, Hannon Library.
 We also welcome any interested volunteers to help with the event.
-If you represent a business or organization, consider becoming a sponsor.
+If you represent a business or organization, please consider becoming a sponsor.

 Contact festival organizers at Hannon Library: 541-552-6816, firstname.lastname@example.org

 We are always interested in feedback.
-Please send your comments to email@example.com with “Book Festival” in the subject line.
+Please send your comments to email@example.com with “Lit Festival” in the subject line.